 The second option is for those who prefer to self-drive to Yosemite, which will be elaborated on in the itinerary below.
-It’s a long 4-hour drive and and takes quite a bit of planning but if you’re up for it, here’s how we did it!
-(Click here for our route plotted on Google Map)
+It’s a four-hour drive and takes quite a bit of planning but if you’re up for it, here’s how we did it!
+(Click here for our route plotted on Google Maps)

 Budget Breakdown for 11-Day Road Trip

 Food & Miscellaneous: S$338.07